Commanders and Coercers!

 The dog’s response should be happy, immediate, and complete without the need for tid-bits.
 The check-cord is there if needed.

+This is what I refer to as a “fly-by”; when the dog heads toward the owner but does not halt at the owner’s side.
+To be honest, either training style - Command or Coerce - can develop this misque.
 Not wanting to crush his spirit, I offered a “mulligan” to the owner.
 “There’s a lot of distractions out here today,” I excused.
-I did continue to briefly teach the need to have the dog come and stay at his side - standing or sitting - but be consistent and make it stick!
-Perhaps, use a different term for a change in direction; something like, “come” to return to you and “here” to make note of a change in course.
+I did continue to briefly explain the need to have the dog come and stay at his side - standing or sitting - but be consistent and make it stick!

 Now, about testing his dog’s level of understanding “kennel” as a command.
 I suggested that, when the owner returned home that evening, he doesn’t even leave his comfy chair when he commands his dog to kennel.
 My guess was that the dog would not even make a move until the owner got up and at least moved in the direction of the treat container.
+I’ve seen several of these dog behaviors that I call “tricks”.

 “Kennel - Stay!”